kabbi/rufus/README.md

 - **maxSize** - A number of bytes to restrict the size of log files.
 - **maxFiles** - A number of log files to create after the size restriction is met.
+- **oldFile** - This is a name of file to which old files will be moved.
+This file format string support option %i to mark place where index inserted.
+By default it is **file + '.%i'**.

 As files reach the max size, the files will get moved to a the same name, with a number attached to the end.
 So, `rufus.log` will become `rufus.log.1`, and `rufus.log.1` would move to `rufus.log.2`, up to the maxFiles number.